evanx/certserver/README.md

-# certserver

-(Node server to enroll, revoke and verify certs)
+## certserver - Node server to enroll, revoke and verify certs

 Node server to manage and authenticate client certificates in Redis.